Easy Chicken Noodle Soup

 seasoning the chicken with salt and pepper

-Heat the oil in a Dutch oven or large soup pot over medium-high heat until shimmering.
-Place the chicken in the pot, skin-side down, and cook until browned, 4 to 5 minutes.
+Step 2: Brown the chicken.
+Heat the oil in a Dutch oven or large soup pot over medium-high heat until it’s hot and shimmering.
+Add the chicken, skin-side down, and cook until nicely browned, 4 to 5 minutes.
+Flip and cook for another 4 minutes, until golden on the other side.

 browning the chicken on the other side

-Add the broth, onion, carrots, celery, thyme sprigs, and bay leaf, and use a wooden spoon to scrape up any browned bits from the bottom of the pan.
+Step 3: Build the broth.
+Add the broth, onion, carrots, celery, thyme sprigs, and bay leaf to the pot.
+Use a wooden spoon to scrape up any browned bits from the bottom (that’s where all the flavor is!).
+Bring to a boil, then cover and reduce the heat to low.
+Let it simmer until the chicken is fully cooked.

 bringing the soup to a boil